angelikaspecter/angelikaspecter/README.md

-- 👋 Hi, I’m @angelikaspecter
+- 👋 Hi, I’m Angelika
 - 👀 I’m interested in full-time, part-time collaborate
 - 🌱 I’m currently learning Front-end Developing
-- 💞️ I’m looking to collaborate on HTML/CSS coding
+- 💞️ I’m looking to collaborate on HTML/CSS/JS/BS coding
 - 📫 You can write me on telegram - @iSpectra or to e-mail - angelikaspecter@gmail.com

 <!---